atelier-saulx/based/docs/db/aggregate.md

 ### `stddev()` (Standard Deviation)

 Computes the standard deviation of numeric properties.
-Considers that the dataset represents the statistical population.
+Considers that the dataset represents the statistical sample by default.
+Standard deviation for population sets can be calculated passing the `mode`argument like: `.var(prop, {mode: 'population'})`.

+- `sample`: normalize with `N-1` (which is count - 1), provides the square root of the best unbiased estimator of the variance.
+- `population`: normalize with `N` , this provides the square root of the second moment around the mean.

 ```javascript
   await db.query('vote').stddev('NL', 'PL').groupBy('region').get(),